-The Ming dynasty 明 (1368-1644) was the first native dynasty that ruled over the whole of China after three hundred years of (partial) alien rule.
-It was founded by Zhu Yuanzhang 朱元璋 (Emperor Taizu of the Ming 明太祖, r.
-1368-1398, reign motto Hongwu 洪武), a person of humble origin who founded his capital in Nanjing, Jiangsu, expelled the last Mongol troops from Chinese soil and pacified his competitors for power.
-Zhu Yuanzhang is known as a suspicious and brutal ruler (the "tyrant of Nanking") who abolished the cabinet and, as a thoroughly autocratic emperor, laid all administrative tasks into the hands of his trusted eunuchs.
+The Ming dynasty 明 (1368-1644) was the first native dynasty that ruled over the whole of China after three hundred years of at least partial alien rule.
+The dynasty was founded by Zhu Yuanzhang 朱元璋 (Emperor Taizu of the Ming 明太祖, r.
+1368-1398, reign motto Hongwu 洪武), a person of humble origin who took his capital seat in Jiangning 江寧 (later called Nanjing 南京, today in the province of Jiangsu), expelled the last Mongol troops of the Yuan dynasty 元 (1279-1368) from Chinese soil and eliminated his competitors for power.
+Zhu Yuanzhang is known as a mistrustful and brutal ruler (the "tyrant of Nanking") who abolished the Grand Secretariat (neige 内閣) and, as a thoroughly autocratic emperor, laid all administrative tasks into the hands of eunuchs, the only group of persons he really trusted.
 The latter, organised in the "brocade guards" (jinyiwei 錦衣衛), notoriously spied out civilian state officials.
-Eunuch factions and factions of officials (like the Donglin Party 東林黨) regularly fought internecine struggles at the Ming court.
+Eunuch factions (most famous was the eunuch "tyrant" Wei Zhongxian 魏忠賢) and factions of officials (like the Donglin Faction 東林黨) regularly fought out internecine struggles at the court.